meettyj/blog/about.md

 permalink: /about/
 ---

 Hey, guys.
 My name is Yijun Tian.
-You can also call me Eddie as well.
-Please be free to contact me if you have any suggestions and questions.
+You can also call me Eddie if you like.
+Please be free to contact me if you have any suggestions or questions.
 I will be glad to hear your voice.

 <ul>
     <li>Github:　　　<a href="https://github.com/meettyj">www.github.com/meettyj</a></li>